 Express consent.
 This is required for the collection, use or disclosure of sensitive personal information.
-PIPEDA does not provide a prescribed form for express consent.
-However, the individual must be informed of the purposes for which their information will be used.
+PIPEDA does not provide a prescribed form for express consent, for example, consent may be obtained through written, verbal or electronic means.
+In each case, the individual must be clearly informed of the purposes for which their information will be used.

 See Question 19 for prescribed disclosure when seeking express consent to send commercial electronic messages.

 Implied consent.
 This may be appropriate where the personal information is not particularly sensitive and where it is reasonable to infer consent from an individual's actions or inactions.
-For example, principle 4.3.5 of Schedule 1 to PIPEDA states that a subscriber to a magazine would reasonably expect the publisher to use their address to solicit a renewal.
+For example, principle 4.3.5 of Schedule 1 to PIPEDA states that a magazine subscriber would reasonably expect the publisher to use their address to solicit a subscription renewal.

-The federal Privacy Commissioner has recently provided guidelines on implied consent through an opt-out mechanism in the context of online behavioural advertising.
-The Commissioner indicated that opt-out consent may be acceptable where all of the following apply:
+The office of the federal Privacy Commissioner (OPC) has provided guidelines on using implied consent through an opt-out mechanism in the context of online behavioural advertising.
+The OPC indicates that opt-out consent may be acceptable for behavioural advertising where all of the following apply: